Open Borders: The Case Against

 A related question is the political opinions of the immigrants.
 With open borders, the vast majority of immigrants will be low-skilled, since most of the world population is low skilled.
 And low-skilled immigrants on average tend to have political ideas that are detrimental to a productive society, as is also mentioned in the book:

 If vast numbers of immigrants come to the US from societies in which there is overwhelming support for government regulation and spending, and against free speech, they are going to vote for those policies.
-Going by the pie chart of the population composition shown earlier, this will mean that such policies will indeed be enacted.
-But even a lower number of immigrants, say 50–100 million, would still have an enormous effect on policy.
+If very large voting groups of uneducated immigrants can vote for such policies, they will be enacted.
 I assume I don’t need to present an argument here that exceedingly low levels of economic freedom is bad for the economy.
 Another perspective to see it from is to look at the effects of the policies voted for in the countries in Africa where many of the migrants would come from.
 It’s easy to see that they are extremely detrimental to well-functioning societies.
 Caplan himself sees things the same way:

 The book itself also describes this problem expertly: